 √ Snack on a moderate amount of nuts daily

 √ Drink water throughout the day – try adding a splash of citrus such as lime for taste

 √ Increase your physical activity

 X Avoid eating greasy foods, red meats, eating out, sugary and diet marketed drinks and sugar free foods – which can cause bloating

 Aside from diet, sleep is essential for gut health.
 Poor sleep is strongly correlated with nausea, bloating, and constipation.
 Regular exercise can help to reduce stress, and maintain a healthy weight which is important for good gut health.
 Antibiotics can also decrease both good and bad gut bacterias.

 How we can help

-Working with a naturopathic physician who is trained in the field of clinical nutrition can help make guiding the ins and outs of proper gut health easier.
-Dr. Catherine Multari, ND can work with you to determine what type of diet is best for you and provide a personalized plan to meet your individual needs making it achievable and sustainable.
+Working with a naturopathic doctor can help make guiding the ins and outs of proper gut health easier.
+Our physicians can provide you with a personalized plan to meet your individual needs making it achievable and sustainable.